Skip to main content

 Nirmala

-(The following is an excerpt from the book, Nothing Personal, Seeing Beyond the Illusion of a Separate Self by Nirmala.)
+(Here is an excerpt from Nirmala's book, Nothing Personal, Seeing Beyond the Illusion of a Separate Self .)

 One thing that happens when you orient towards the present moment, towards what is really happening instead of what isn’t, is that hope is destroyed.
 Life also destroys our hope as it reveals the truth.
 Have you ever noticed how life doesn’t seem to refer to your hopes and dreams?
 When you live long enough, every hope, dream, desire, and ideal you’ve ever had gets dashed.
 They get dashed even when they come true and you find out your dream wasn’t the answer either: You get a million dollars, and you’re still miserable.
 You get a wonderful relationship, and you’re still restless.
 The truth about your hopes, wishes, and dreams is that they don’t get you anywhere.